 The behavior and population biology of the marmots of the Rocky Mountain Biological Laboratory (RMBL), a private, non-profit field station in the Rocky Mountains near Crested Butte, Colorado, have been continuously studied since 1962.
-In 2011, we will celebrate 50 years of continuous marmot research.
-Kenneth B. Armitage (now a Distinguished Professor Emeritus in the Department of Ecology and Evolutionary Biology at the University of Kansas) started this long-term study in 1962 and led it through 2001.
+University of Kansas Professor Kenneth B. Armitage started this long-term study in 1962 and led it through 2001.
 Over the years he supervised a number of PhD and MS students who worked on the marmot project.
-In 2001, Daniel T. Blumstein, Professor and Chair of the Department of Ecology and Evolutionary Biology at UCLA, took over the day-to-day management of the marmot project.
-Ken and Dan collaborate widely with others who bring a diversity of skills and interests to the study of the RMBL marmots.
+In 2001, Daniel T. Blumstein, Professor in the Department of Ecology and Evolutionary Biology at UCLA, took over the day-to-day management of the marmot project and now Dan shares management of the project with University of Ottawa Professor Julien Martin.
+Dan and Julien collaborate widely with others who bring a diversity of skills and interests to the study of the RMBL marmots.

 Ken’s initial goals were to test the idea that populations were regulated by intrinsic mechanisms rather than by extrinsic factors.
 Social behavior was proposed as the major intrinsic factor that could affect reproduction and dispersal.
 Yellow-bellied marmots were chosen for this research because they live in social groups and are diurnal.
 Thus their behavior could be directly observed and its effect on population dynamics quantified.
 Such long-term studies are both rare and valuable.